b0xcode/Group100-TaskManager/README.md

 - It enabled me to define HTML components within a JS file.
 In my game-widget.js code I utilised a 'render()' that incorporates Lit HTML to establish the user interface of my Tic-Tac-Toe game.
 - It enabled me to employ my CSS through the shadow DOM, preventing my CSS from overflowing onto other elements of the task manager application.

+### Writing out my static properties
+These are all the static properties I inlcuded relevant to my game widget:

+ static properties =  {
+    GamerPlaying: { type: String },
+    GameFrame: { type: Array },
+    GameStatus: { type: Boolean }
+  };

+  The static properties state the game variables:
+  - GamerPlaying variable: Takes a string 'X' or 'O' which represents the person playing.
+  - GameFrame: An array that represents the game grid boxes that make up the game board/frame.
+  -GameStatus: A boolean that represents whether the game is in action or not.